HOME

 About Me

-am a Pedagogical Engineer in Post-Quantum Cryptography at Université de Versailles Saint-Quentin-en-Yvelines, within the CRYPTO team.
+I am a Post-Quantum Cryptography Engineer at Université de Versailles Saint-Quentin-en-Yvelines, within the CRYPTO team.
 As part of the national project “Train Cyber Experts” (initiative Compétences et Métiers d’Avenir – France 2030), in partnership with Institut Mines-Télécom, I am responsible for the conception and development of advanced academic dissemination modules in mathematics for cryptography and in cryptography itself.

 I hold a PhD in Computer Science from IRIF (Institut de Recherche en Informatique Fondamentale), Université Paris Cité, where my research centered on advanced cryptographic primitives and digital signature schemes in the post-quantum setting.

-In addition to my research, I have experience in teaching, having lectured on advanced topics in mathematics and computer science.
-I am also proficient in programming languages such as Python, C, and Java, with practical expertise in implementing cryptographic algorithms, honed during an internship at CryptoExperts.
+I am proficient in programming languages such as Python, C, OCaml and Java, which I also teach in my computer science courses, with practical expertise in implementing cryptographic algorithms, honed during an internship at CryptoExperts.

 Research Interests